Vigilante violence in Kerala: Kiss of Love protest, 2014

-The Kiss of Love protest was sparked off in October 2014 when Jaihind TV, a Malayalam news channel owned by the Indian National Congress, telecast an exclusive report on alleged immoral activity at the parking space of Downtown Cafe in Kozhikode.
+The Kiss of Love protest was sparked off in October 2014 when Jaihind TV, a telecast an exclusive report on alleged immoral activity at the parking space of Downtown Cafe in Kozhikode.
 The video showed a young couple kissing and hugging each other.
-A mob of attackers, who were later identified as belonging to the Bharatiya Janata Yuva Morcha vandalized the cafe following the report.
+A mob of attackers, vandalized the cafe following the report.
 Following this, Rahul Pasupalan, a short film maker from Kerala together with his wife Resmi R Nair and a group of friends from a Facebook page called Freethinkers, started the Facebook page Kiss of Love.
 Activists from all over Kerala decided to protest against the series of moral policing incidents by organizing a public event at Marine Drive beach on 2 November in Kochi.

 The kiss in the street protests which is a bigger protest than kiss of love were held in multiple places in Calicut in following months.

 The protest was very popular on social networking sites and news media.
 The opposing groups allegedly compelled the Facebook authorities block the Kiss of Love page through mass reporting on 3 November.
 The profile pages of all of the administrators were blocked as well.
 One of the administrators said that the page had 50,000 members at the time of blocking.
 The page was reinstated later that day and the number of members soon crossed 75,000.
 Supporters of the campaign have been posting pictures of them kissing on social networking sites.